-2. The Remote UE determines from the configuration provided in step 0 that the relay service code/type discovered in step 1 is associated with a S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI).
-Based on this determination, the Remote UE sends a DCR message including the RSC, a Remote UE's identity (e.g.,) and NSSAA capabilities.
+2. The Remote UE determines from the configuration provided in step 0 that the relay service code/type discovered in step 1 is associated with an S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI).
+Based on this determination, the Remote UE sends a DCR message including the RSC, a Remote UE's identity (e.g.,), and NSSAA capabilities.